peterwwillis/devopsyoga-content/principles/index.md

-This page attempts to document some of the values & principles behind DevOps.
+<p>This page attempts to document some of the values & principles behind DevOps.
 These are important concepts to understand, but they're also not enough to get started.
-To begin putting them into practice, skip to the next sections.
+To begin putting them into practice, skip to the next sections.</p> <br />

 # Values
 Values are a set of beliefs, and they vary from culture to culture.
 DevOps values start with Agile and Lean values, and then add some of their own.

 ## Agile Values
 DevOps and Agile have [things in common, and differences][2].
 DevOps evolved while Agile was already being widely practiced (and as a result, it was originally called "Agile Infrastructure").
-Because of this, it inheritied Agile's values, such as:
+Because of this, it inheritied Agile's 4 values:

  * **Individuals and Interactions over Processes and Tools**
  * **Working software over comprehensive documentation**